VitoBarra/SwitchableDataSource/README.md

 # Disclaimer
-This project is NOT ready for production use; it is in an embryonal stage and requires further work and redesign, so use it at your own risk
+This project is currently in its early stages of development and is not recommended for production use.
+It requires further refinement and redesign, so proceed at your own risk.
+Documentation will be provided once the project reaches a satisfactory state.

-Also, there is no documentation.
-It will arrive when I will be happy with the state of the project

-# SwitchableDataSource

-This is a little framework that I implemented during a University Project.

-The main goal is to AutoMenage Writing and Reading from Data Sources and transfers data from one kind of source to another one in an easy and clean manner

-An example:
+# Motif of This Framework

+The SwitchableDataSource framework aims to simplify the management of data interactions, including reading and writing operations to a data source.
+It provides a platform where you need to write minimal code to interact with the data source.
+Additionally, it offers an easy way to compose multiple data sources and manage migrations between them.

+This Framework also give you an abstraction on the data, so you can use the object as a "source" of data ignoring how is read and writed

+The framework aspires to be highly flexible and extensible, enabling users to leverage its structure while tailoring it to suit their unique requirements.

+## When to Use This Framework:
-You have your data on JSON files and if you want to transfer all this data to another format like CSV, MongoDB, or SQLDB, NO Problem.
+Consider a scenario where your data is stored in JSON files, and you want to transfer this data to another format such as CSV, MongoDB, or SQLDB.
-You need to create your implementation of the reader for Json and your implementation of the writer for one of your other preferred formats, select a memorization strategy with the option that best suits you and you are good to go.

-Obviously, it also works for the same kind of format as json->json.
-In this way, you can have an AutoMenaged Read/Write from your data format.

-There is some Default implementation for common uses, like
-- AutoSaving
-that's it.

-performance:
+Using this framework you can achieve this by creating by implementing a custom reader for JSON and a writer for the desired format, choose a memoization strategy among those already implemented (or your ouwn) in a way that fits your requirements, and you are ready to proceed.

+The framework also supports operations within the same format.

+# Commmon use case
+The framework comes with implementations for common features, such as:

+- AutoSaving: Schedule automatic saves at a fixed rate.
-- Every strategy is implemented in a multithreaded environment to ensure good performance.
-Including AutoSave.
+  - This feature is implemented with threads to ensure performance.
+Exercise caution and use synchronized data structures when employing this feature.

-Possibilities:
-- You can switch the source Dinamycaly during runtime
-- MemorizationStrategy is extendible if you have some particular need.

-Code Example:
+Additionally, it includes implementations for common data formats like:
+Json
+MongoDB
+...with more formats in development.